An easy vegetarian soya granules recipe - this delicious stir-fry is made with lots of vegetables.

-I always keep the carrots and the bell peppers, because I always have those two vegetables in the fridge.
+- I always keep the carrots and the bell peppers, because I always have those two vegetables in the fridge.
 But otherwise, I am flexible.

 What are soya granules?

 Soya granules or soya chunks are textured soy protein or textured vegetable protein.
 They are defatted soy flour, a by-product of extracting soybean oil, used as a meat substitute, or as a more economical meat alternative.

-Soya granules are very small and are mostly used as a substitute for ground meat, while the chunks are larger and are used to substitute larger pieces of meat.
+The granules are very small and are mostly used as a substitute for ground meat, while the chunks are larger and are used to substitute larger pieces of meat.

 How to use soya granules in recipes?

-Soya granules or soya chunks need to be soaked before using.
-Always read the packet's instructions when using them in your recipes.
-Soya granules usually need to be soaked for about 10 minutes, while the chunks need up to half an hour, depending on their size.
+- Soak before cooking.
+Always read the packet's instructions.
+The granules usually need to be soaked for about 10 minutes, while the chunks need up to half an hour, depending on their size.
 Larger pieces, like soya cutlets, might even need to be boiled for about 5 minutes.

 - Once cool enough to handle, squeeze them well in order to remove the excess moisture.
 The better you squeeze them, the better color and texture they will get when you fry them.

-Most of the times I serve this soya granules recipe with plain boiled rice.
+- Most of the time, I serve this soya granules recipe with plain boiled rice.

-- 150 g/ 5.3 oz/ 2 cups soya granules
+- 2 cups soya granules 150 g

-- 700 ml/ 23.6 fl.oz/ 3 cups vegetable broth
+- 3 cups vegetable broth 700 ml

 - 2 garlic cloves

-- 2.5 cm/ 1 inch ginger
+- 1 inch ginger 2.5 cm

-- 2 medium onion
+- 1 medium onion

-- 2 medium zucchini
+- 2 medium zucchini Note 1

 - 2 carrots